Best Small Business Accounting Software in 2023

 - Additional users: $3 per user, per month

-Zoho Books stands out from the other accounting software with its powerful mobile app.
+Zoho Books stands out from the other accounting software in our guide with its powerful mobile app.
 It tops our list of the leading mobile accounting apps because users can perform advanced accounting tasks on the app, including sending invoices, accepting online payments, entering bills, and viewing reports.
-You can also create recurring invoices and track time worked, making Zoho Books our pick for the overall best accounting software for freelancers.
+You can also create recurring invoices and track time worked, making Zoho Books our overall best accounting software for freelancers.

-We believe that conducting business with clients on the go is easier when you have a powerful mobile app.
-However, that’s not the only thing Zoho Books can offer as it’s also remarkable in other aspects, such as inventory and project accounting.
+We believe that conducting business with clients on the go is easier when you have an excellent mobile app.
+However, that’s not the only thing Zoho Books can offer as it’s also remarkable in inventory and project accounting.
 It has features similar to QuickBooks Online—but at a more affordable price.
-This makes Zoho Books our best alternative to QuickBooks Online.
+This makes Zoho Books our top-recommended QuickBooks alternative.

 Pros